Europe's insurers, pension funds turn to risky property in hunt for yield

 While Spain suffered a property crash as early as 2007, some of the insurance and pension fund money is going into southern Europe - Italian insurer Generali owns buildings in places including Barcelona.
 However, much of it has been invested in cities to the north where values have soared in recent years.

-In a recent study, Swiss bank UBS said house prices in the world’s leading financial centres were “fundamentally unjustified”, putting London at the top of its ‘bubble index’.
+In a recent study, Swiss bank UBS said house prices in the world’s leading financial centers were “fundamentally unjustified”, putting London at the top of its ‘bubble index’.

 The research suggested prices in the British capital or Norway could be overpriced by as much as 40 percent, while Frankfurt and Amsterdam are also overvalued.